 “Podiatrists are university educated health care professionals specialising in the prevention, diagnoses, treatment and rehabilitation of disorders, medical and surgical, of the feet and lower limbs” (Podiatry Association of South Australia).

-They are important primary health care professionals, as the foot may be the first area to show signs of other serious conditions such as diabetes, arthritis, or heart disease.
+They are important primary health care professionals, and often the first to detect other systemic issues.
+This is because the foot may be the first area to show signs of serious conditions such as diabetes, arthritis, or heart disease.

 - Sports injuries

 - Training, exercise and stretching programs to prevent lower limb injury.